 CZECH FILM INCENTIVES

-・Feature, TV, animation and documentary films (runtime of at least 70 minutes).
+・Feature, TV, animated and documentary films (runtime of at least 70 minutes)

-・20% rebate on qualifying Czech spend and 10% on qualifying international spend.
+・20% rebate on qualifying Czech-based spending and 10% on qualifying international spend.

-・Eligible spend capped at 80% of the total budget.
+・Eligible spend is capped at 80% of the total budget.

-・In more detail, the grant is 20% of payments to individuals paying income tax in the Czech Republic (wherever production takes place), plus 20% of payments to companies paying income tax in the Czech Republic (for goods and services provided in the Czech Republic), plus 10% of payments to individuals who don’t pay Czech income tax, but do pay Czech withholding tax (again wherever production takes place).
+・In more detail: the grant is 20% of payments to individuals paying income tax in the Czech Republic (regardless of where the production takes place), plus 20% of payments to companies paying income tax in the Czech Republic (for goods and services provided in the Czech Republic), plus 10% of payments to individuals who don’t pay Czech income tax, but do pay Czech withholding tax (again regardless of where the production takes place).

 ・Pass a Cultural Test.